NordicWayInterchange/napcore-frontend/README.md

 ### Docker

 1. Start Docker.
 2. Create and run a shell script with the following content.
-The keys are provided in a Keeper vault.

 ```bash
 #!/bin/bash -eu